Where are they now? Barcelona’s XI on Lionel Messi’s debut v Porto

 On November 16, 2003, a little-known Argentine by the name of Lionel Messi made his Barcelona debut with a 15-minute cameo in a mid-season friendly with Porto.

-Barcelona took on Porto in the inauguration of the Estadio do Dragao, which had been built ahead of the following summer’s Euro 2004.
+Barcelona took on Porto in the inauguration of the Estadio do Dragao, which had been built ahead of the following summer’s European Championship.

 Porto ran out 2-0 victors, with Messi squandering a couple of half-chances to score.
 What became of him?
 We’ll never know.
 But we’ve taken a look back at the Barcelona XI that started ahead of him.